 When you click the back button to leave the page, you’re presented with a $10 money off coupon.

-But if you hit back a 2nd time, you’re offered $20 off the price – making the final cost of the program only $17.
+But if you hit back a 2nd time, you’re offered $20 off the price – making the final cost of the program only $17 LOL.

-To you, it may seem like a sweet deal for a bunch of commission-generating websites (a fully-built easy automated business in a box) for only 17 bucks.
+It may seem like a sweet deal for commission-generating websites (a fully-built easy automated business in a box) for only 17 bucks.

 But in what world are you gonna pay so very little money for an opportunity to make BIG bucks (to the tune of $7,000+ per week)?

-Unfortunately, the dirt cheap cost of ‘CMW’ and the lengthy money back guarantee are slimy tactics intended to coax you into parting with cash for nothing.
+Unfortunately, the dirt cheap cost of ‘CMW’ and the lengthy money back guarantee are slimy tactics intended to coax you into parting with cash for very little value.

 Making Emotional Connections

 I’ve seen this happening quite a lot in the world of internet marketing, and unluckily, scams like ‘CMW’ are also implementing the technique.